raul23/clustering-text/README.rst

 * `numpy <https://numpy.org/>`_: **v1.21.5**, for "array processing for numbers, strings, records, and objects"
 * `pandas <https://pandas.pydata.org/>`_: **v1.3.5**, "High-performance, easy-to-use data structures and data analysis tool"
-* `pycld2 <https://github.com/aboSamoor/pycld2>`_: **v0.41**, for detecting the language of a given ebook in order to keep books based on chosen language
+* `pycld2 <https://github.com/aboSamoor/pycld2>`_: **v0.41**, for detecting the language of a given ebook in order to keep books based on a chosen language
 * `regex <https://pypi.org/project/regex/>`_: **v2022.7.9**, "this regex implementation is backwards-compatible with the standard ``re`` module, but offers additional functionality."
 * `scikit-learn <https://scikit-learn.org/>`_: **v1.0.2**, "a set of python modules for machine learning and data mining"